 Southwest Montana is home to Quake Lake, situated 30 miles northwest of West Yellowstone.
 It is mainly located on US Highway 287, which circles the lake and runs through the Gallatin National Forest.
 Many people consider it the perfect place to unwind among the aspen and fir trees far from the crowds of Yellowstone National Park.

-Quake Lake primarily draws tourists for brown trout and rainbow trout fishing, canoeing, boating, wakeboarding, jet and water skiing, and the Quake Lake Visitors Center.
+Quake Lake primarily draws tourists for brown and rainbow trout fishing, canoeing, boating, wakeboarding, jet and water skiing, and the Quake Lake Visitors Center.
 Not just that, there is a tonne of serene, natural beauty in this region of Montana, similar to several other surrounding areas.

 14. Salmon Lake

-The exquisite Salmon Lake is situated in the western part of Montana’s state park.
+The exquisite Salmon Lake is in the western part of Montana’s state park.
 In this stretch of Montana along the Clearwater River, there are just a few naturally-formed lakes, including Salmon Lake.

 In the warmer months of June through early August, you can participate in ranger programs during the week and weekend in the park’s amphitheater.
 Salmon Lake State Park is conveniently located on Highway 83, making the area easy to access.
 If you need the exact location, the lake is between Highways 83 and 200, roughly 7 miles north of the Clearwater Junction.